Dog Breed Directory

 Treatment:

-Mineral formations in the bladder.
+Mineral formations (calculi) in the urinary bladder.

 Symptoms: